Climate modelling between bits and bytes

 Hi there.
 I’m Milan.
 A climate scientist.

-I’m a Schmidt AI in Science Fellow at the University of Oxford working on combining climate modelling and machine learning.
+I’m a Schmidt AI in Science Fellow at the University of Oxford working on integrating machine learning climate modelling and machine learning.
 During my PostDoc at the Massachusetts Institute of Technology I started developing SpeedyWeather.jl, a modern intermediate-complexity atmospheric model written in Julia.
 With this model I’m on a mission to reinvent atmospheric modelling towards interactivity and extensibility accelerating climate research.
 Based on this user and developer-friendly model, I am using machine learning to correct the simulated climate towards data.
 My Schmidt AI in Science Fellowship aims to do that for precipitation in an online-learning fashion, integrating a machine-learned precipitation correction on every time step.

 I am also an incoming NERC Independent Research Fellow at Oxford Physics/AOPP to be started in summer 2025.
 This means I can supervise Master and PhD (DPhil in Oxford slang) students now, particularly in the PhD programmes Intelligent Earth CDT and the Environmental Research DTP.
 If you are interested in pursuing a PhD and would love to work on and learn about atmospheric modelling in combination with machine learning please reach out.
 Especially if you are not keen to drown in dusty Fortran code — not my passion either.
 I am always fire to bring brandnew concepts of software engineering and computer science into climate research.
 That’s why I am an active Julia developer, see my GitHub profile.
 My research interests cover large various aspects between climate physics, modelling, computer science and software engineering, see below.